lidaof/eg-docs/docs/local.rst

 .. image:: _static/upload7.png

-Upload files or a folder as a datahub
+View files or a folder as a datahub
 -------------------------------------

 If you want to upload many different types of track files to the browser, you can do that too!